Metered billing software tracks customer usage, applies pricing rules, and converts that usage into charges inside a billing system.

 Source: stripe.com/billing

-Stripe Billing is often the starting point for teams implementing metered billing and subscription billing in one system.
+Stripe Billing is often the starting point for teams implementing metered billing and subscription management in one system.

-It allows the definition of pricing structures such as flat subscriptions, tiered usage, and flat fee plus overage.
+It allows the definition of pricing structures, such as usage-based billing, tiered, flat fee plus overage, and per-unit pricing.
 Usage events are reported during the billing cycle and converted into invoice line items.

-For example, a base plan can include a fixed number of API calls, with per-unit charges applied once usage exceeds the threshold.
+For example, a basic tier can include a fixed number of API calls, with per-unit charges applied once usage exceeds the threshold.

 Stripe supports subscriptions, meters, trials, coupons, add-ons, prorations, and revenue reporting.
-The Dashboard manages invoicing, payment retries, and customer self-service.
+It also manages invoicing, payment retries, and customer self-service.

 Stripe centers on billing execution and payment collection.
 Product-layer limit enforcement and entitlement decisions require additional systems when those checks must happen before invoicing.